picodotdev/alis/README.md

 * Create issues with new features
 * Send pull requests
 * Share it in social networks, forums, create a blog post or video about it
+* Send me an email, I like to read that the script is being used and is useful :).
+Which are your computer specs, which is your alis configuration, if is your personal or working computer, if all worked fine or some suggestion to improve the script
 * Consider to make a [small donation](https://github.com/picodotdev/alis#donations)

 ### Test in VirtuaBox with Packer